AlexP11223/qBTConverter/README.md

 Initially created by grasmanek94 https://qbforums.shiki.hu/index.php?topic=3925.0

+You can build it from the source code as described in the next section or download .exe in Releases https://github.com/AlexP11223/qBTConverter/releases

 # Building

 Can be build using any modern Visual Studio with C#/.NET 4.0, such as VS 2017 Community (free).
 Probably works on Mono too, but not tested.